-To receive credit for the responses you submit with i>clicker or REEF polling, you must register by 3 October.
+To receive credit for the responses you submit with i>clicker or REEF polling, you must register by 15 April.
 Students who register after this day will not receive credit.
-For detailed instructions on how to register, go to https://people.ucsc.edu/~azshenoy/files/econ2/iclicker_instructions.pdf.

 You must register your clicker on eCommons (see the i>clicker menu option).
 This will allow me to match your responses with your name.
 If you're using a used clicker, there is no need for the previous owner to unregister, but you may be charged a fee to register the used remote under your name.